connorjwilson/Underlying-drivers-2023/README.txt

 'fragmentation_data.csv' contains continental fragmentation data in the form of the fragmentation index from Zaffos et al. (2021).

-'stages.csv' contains the temporal data for the time bins used in the analyses.
+'stages.csv' contains the temporal data for the time bins used in the analyses, following the temporal stages from Ogg et al. (2016) as contained in the divDyn R package (Kocsis et al. 2019).